popei69/reversi/README.md

 ## State of the project

 - [x] Create a configuration file for bundled experiments
-- [x] Ability to support variation in value: Bool, Int, String.
+- [x] Ability to support variation in value: Void, Bool, Int, String.
 - [ ] Ability to support remote configuration
 - [ ] Ability to support amount of users affected per experiment